Bungalow Loft Conversion Cost

 Bungalow Loft Conversion Prices

 There are several types of loft conversion, and most are suitable for a bungalow.
-Below is a list of the average cost of loft conversion bungalows finished to different standards.
+Below is a list of the average cost of loft conversion bungalows finished to different standards, although this is a guide and end costs may vary depending on materials used.

 A dormer loft conversion is perhaps the most common.
 It gives additional head height in the loft by removing the slope of the roof, normally at the rear of the property and adding what is in effect a box to the loft.
 This extra headroom allows the space in the loft to be maximised.
 The front of the conversion is normally fitted with rooflights that fit into the plane of the roof.